The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Filtered Water (Brita, PUR, etc.): Not Acceptable

 Consumer water filters using activated carbon remove chlorine compounds, organic matter, and some heavy metals.
-They do not remove dissolved mineral ions — calcium, magnesium, sodium, and potassium pass through carbon filters essentially unchanged.
+They do not remove dissolved mineral ions—calcium, magnesium, sodium, and potassium pass through carbon filters essentially unchanged.
 A Brita-filtered tap water sample will typically measure 40-200 ppm TDS, depending on the source water.
 This is not meaningfully better than unfiltered tap water for battery purposes.

-If a filter is connected to a tap that supplies very low-TDS well water or municipal water, the filtered output may happen to be low TDS — but this is a coincidence of the source water quality, not a property of the filtration.
+If a filter is connected to a tap that supplies very low-TDS well water or municipal water, the filtered output may happen to be low-TDS—but this is a coincidence of the source water quality, not a property of the filtration.
 Always measure with a TDS meter rather than assuming filter type determines suitability.

 Bottled Spring Water: Absolutely Not